-The kitchen is by far my favourite room in a house, and not because that’s where all the food is!
-But because it’s the one room where you can express and set the tone of the design style that will be carried out in the remainder of the house, and also, because it’s the one room that can sell a house.
+The kitchen is my favourite room in a house, not because that’s where all the food is!
+But because it’s the one room where you can express and set the tone of the design style that will be carried out in the remainder of the house, and also because it’s the one room that can sell a house.

 Given these two reasons, the kitchen is also the most important when it comes to design.
 One of the best ways to express a design style in kitchen design is through your choice of splashback tiles.